sukottokun/documentation/source/_docs/wordpress-4.7-upgrade.md

 Without the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache/) plugin, pages will expire by default from cache after 10 minutes (600 seconds).
 In order to have new content appear immediately to anonymous visitors you will need to install the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache/) plugin.

+**Note:** If you have the Cloudflare WordPress plugin installed you will need to diable the "Automatic cache management" option or the admin toolbar will not be displayed.

 ## Test Before Deploying Live

 In either case, **test the changes in your site's Test environment before deploying Live**.
 If you have any questions, please reach out to support, or file a bug or feature request directly at [https://github.com/pantheon-systems/pantheon-advanced-page-cache/issues](https://github.com/pantheon-systems/pantheon-advanced-page-cache/issues).